Methanethiol: Preparation

 Although impractical, it can be prepared by the reaction of methyl iodide with thiourea.

 Uses

 Methanethiol is mainly used to produce the essential amino acid methionine, which is used as a dietary component in poultry and animal feed.
-Methanethiol is also used in the plastic industry as a moderator for free-radical polymerizations and as a precursor in the manufacture of pesticides.
+Methanethiol is also used in the plastic industry as a moderator for free-radical polymerizations and as a precursor in the manufacture of pesticides including isomalathion.

 This chemical is also used in the natural gas industry as an odorant, as it mixes well with methane.
-The characteristic rotting vegetation smell of the mix is widely known by natural gas customers as an indicator of a possible gas leak, even a very minor one.
+The characteristic rotting vegetation smell of the mix is widely known by natural gas customers as an indicator of a possible gas leak, even a minor one.

 Safety

 The safety data sheet (SDS) lists methanethiol as a colorless, flammable gas with an extremely strong and repulsive smell.
 At very high concentrations it is highly toxic and affects the central nervous system.
 Its penetrating odor provides warning at dangerous concentrations.
 An odor threshold of 1 ppb has been reported.
 The United States OSHA Ceiling Limit is listed as 10 ppm.